francoisledroff/chezlesbarbus/BigTalk.en.md

 connectiong to your app from their laptop?

-FLD Yep, and also mobile+tablets
+`FLD` Yep, and also mobile+tablets

-RPE of course they are...
+`RPE` of course they are...
 And from those, I'm guessing they also to the internet

 I know where ur getting at - and to make it worse, some has even root privliges, plus not managed

-RPE Arg, ur killing me !
+`RPE` Arg, ur killing me !
 My Red Hat heart is bleeding !
 Bottom line is, internet is just a short hop away...

 ### computer locked in a room

-FLD computer room
+`FLD` computer room

-RPE Exactly
+`RPE` Exactly

-FLD But I don't have to worry - I got firewalls !!!!
+`FLD` But I don't have to worry - I got firewalls !!!!

 Firewall
 ---------

-And so ?
+`RPE` And so ?
 What's your point here ?

 Well, fw are securing stuff, aren't they ?

-No, they are not.
+`RPE` No, they are not.
 FW blocks access to unused ports - but your app needs to be accessed, therefore the port to it needs to be open, isn't it ?

-Yes
+`FLD` Yes

-FW mostly aims are helping networking traffic, reducing unneeded load on the system.
+`RPE` FW mostly aims are helping networking traffic, reducing unneeded load on the system.
 Its usual usage does not provide security to *your* app.
 It reduces DoS attacks, but does not protect apps itself.

-OK, but it does blocks some ports ?
+`FLD` OK, but it does blocks some ports ?

-Yep, but if you ur running service that you don't need to access, you have other issues you need to take care of...
+`RPE` Yep, but if you ur running service that you don't need to access, you have other issues you need to take care of...

-Ok, but what about open ports ?
+`FLD` Ok, but what about open ports ?
 We can't close them so what do we do ?

-You look at how they are used.
+`RPE` You look at how they are used.
 If you open a port send mails, it should only have SMTP, for instance.
 Sidenote about this, I generally grade how ineffective a security is by the number of port being uselessly closed.

-So if you can't get email using POP
+`FLD` So if you can't get email using POP

-Bad
+`RPE` Bad

-IT blocks VPN
+`FLD` IT blocks VPN

-Even more.
+`RPE` Even more.

-No SSH inbound ?
+`FLD` No SSH inbound ?

-Worse and pointless, with a SSH outbound, you can connect to a remote server, and then piggy back your way inside the IT.
+`RPE` Worse and pointless, with a SSH outbound, you can connect to a remote server, and then piggy back your way inside the IT.
 However, with all those ports being closed or blocked, you did provide a very strong complete illusion of security

-While making everyday tasks in the company, a living hell. (in the sake of security => bad usability).
+`FLD` While making everyday tasks in the company, a living hell. (in the sake of security => bad usability).

-OK, so bottom line is the key to securing app is protocol and content filtering,
+`RPE` OK, so bottom line is the key to securing app is protocol and content filtering,

-Right, but can FW do that ?
+`FLD` Right, but can FW do that ?

-Yes, generally in some limited fashion, but the issue is that you rarely have the control over'em,...
+`RPE` Yes, generally in some limited fashion, but the issue is that you rarely have the control over'em,...

-Right, @Adobe, we don't have control over the FW, infra deals with that
+`FLD` Right, @Adobe, we don't have control over the FW, infra deals with that

-RPE Yes, and even if they would like to do it right, they lack the in depth knowledge of your app to do so.
+`RPE` Yes, and even if they would like to do it right, they lack the in depth knowledge of your app to do so.

-OK, so how do we do here ?
+`FLD` OK, so how do we do here ?

 Reverse Proxy
 ---------

-RPE You use reverse proxy for this.
+`RPE` You use reverse proxy for this.
 Nowdays, project often have the control on the proxy

 `FLD` Ben justement, sur ma petite appli intranet, puisqu'on était en mode Proto, on a pas eu le temps..